deepbluedave/csv_visualiser/csv_editor/editor_readme.md

 *   **CSV Import/Export:**
     *   **Import:** Users can load existing CSV data into the editor using a file input.
 This data populates the grid according to the loaded `editor_config.js` schema.
-    *   **Export:** The current state of the data grid (all rows and columns, regardless of any active display filters) can be exported back to a CSV file.
-The output format (delimiter, boolean representation) is configurable via `csvOutputOptions` in `editor_config.js`.
+    *   **Export:** The current state of the data grid (all rows and columns, regardless of any active display filter) can be exported back to a CSV file.
+        *   The output format (delimiter, boolean representation) is configurable via `csvOutputOptions` in `editor_config.js`.
+        *   **Configurable Export Filenames (New):** The base names for the exported CSV data file and the changelog text file can now be specified in `editor_config.js` (e.g., `csvDataFileName: "myProjectData"` and `cumulativeLogName: "myProjectChangelog"`).
+A timestamp will be appended to these base names.

 *   **Change Tracking & Cumulative Changelog:**
     *   The editor tracks changes (additions, deletions, modifications) made to the data relative to when the current CSV file was initially loaded.